seedfourtytwo/Validators/infrastructure/solana-validator/services/monitoring/solana-exporter.md

 ### Light Mode Operation
 The Solana Exporter supports a "light mode" that reduces the load on the validator by only collecting metrics that are unique to the validator node being queried.
 In light mode:

-- Only validator-specific metrics that cannot be obtained from public RPCs are collected
+- Only validator-specific metrics that require local node access are collected
+- Network-wide metrics (`solana_network_*`) are completely excluded
+- Cluster metrics (`solana_cluster_*`) are excluded to avoid duplication with the home server exporter
-- Network-wide metrics (which can be obtained from any RPC node) are not reported
+- Performance metrics that can be obtained from public RPCs are excluded
-- The validator experiences reduced CPU and network load
+- The validator experiences reduced CPU, memory, and network load
-- The exporter's memory footprint is smaller
+- The exporter's memory footprint is significantly smaller

+This optimized light mode implementation ensures no metric duplication between the validator's exporter and the home server's comprehensive exporter.
+Each exporter has a clearly defined role:

+- **Validator Light Exporter**: Collects only metrics that require local access to the validator
+- **Home Server Comprehensive Exporter**: Collects all network-wide metrics and metrics available through public RPCs

 Light mode is ideal for the validator server, while a separate instance in full mode can run on a monitoring server using public RPCs to collect the remaining metrics.